What is Cluster API Add-on Provider for Fleet (CAAPF)?

 User Story 4

-As a cluster operator, I want to streamline the provisioning of Cluster API child clusters so that they can be successfully provisioned and become Ready
+As a cluster operator, I want to streamline the provisioning of Cluster API child clusters so that they can be successfully provisioned and become Ready from a template without manual intervention.

 User Story 5